24th April 2023

 Energy savings tip #10: Compare and switch energy plans frequently.

-Doing the nine steps above can be a great way to save hundreds of dollars off your energy bills and build good habits along the way.
-But there’s one simple step you can take to save even more: to review your energy plan to see if it’s the right one for you.
+Following the nine steps above can be a great way to save hundreds of dollars on your energy bills and build good habits.
+But there’s one simple step you can take to save even more: reviewing your energy plan to see if it’s the right one for you.

 By actively comparing and switching electricity and gas plans to a better one, you could save between $120 and $404 annually.
-But according to Canstar Blue, just 13% of households have tried to switch providers in the last two years.
-The majority say it’s too hard or don’t know how.
+But, according to Compare the Market, 79.45% of Australians said they haven’t switched energy plans in the last 12 months.

 This is especially important to do if you’re on one of the default offers mentioned at the beginning of this article.
 If you can’t afford a 20-30% rise in the cost of simply turning the lights on in your house, it’s time to switch to a provider who’ll give you a better deal.